0Spin-Nodes/modular-indexer-committee/README.md

 # Run the modular-indexer-committee
 ./indexer-committee --committee --service

-# Run the modular-indexer-committee in test modee
+# Run the modular-indexer-committee in test mode
 ./indexer-committee --committee --service -t --blockheight 780010
 ```
 Below are the explanation for each of the command flags.